xprt64/dudulina/README.md

     }
 }
 ```
+The Read-models can be updated in a separate process, in realtime-like (by tailing) or by polling the Event store or even using [JavaScript](https://github.com/xprt64/dudulina-js-connector).
+Read more here about how you can [keep the Read-model up-to-date](https://github.com/xprt64/dudulina/docs/ReadmodelsAndMicroservices).

 So, when a command is dispatched the following things happen:
 - the aggregate class is identified
 - the aggregate is loaded from the repository, replaying all previous events